jennysha-stripe/billing-three-plan/README.md

 5. User sees confirmation with amount of first charge, Stripe charge ID, and the charge object

 ## Stripe Products and APIs:
-SAASYPRODUCT’s subscription management is built using Stripe’s Billing Product and APIs.
-To begin, I created a Product to represent the service.
-I then attached three Plans to the product that represent each of SAASYPRODUCT’s pricing plans.
+SAASYPRODUCT’s subscription management is built using [Stripe’s Billing Product and APIs](https://stripe.com/docs/billing).
+To begin, I created a [product](https://stripe.com/docs/billing/subscriptions/products-and-plans#products) to represent the service.
+I then attached three [plans](https://stripe.com/docs/billing/subscriptions/products-and-plans#plans-detail) to the product that represent each of SAASYPRODUCT’s pricing plans.
 When creating the plans, I set the price and billing interval.
-You can create Products and Plans via the API or in the Dashboard.
+You can create products and plans via the API or in the Dashboard.
 Because I was creating these plans once, I decided to create them in the Dashboard.

-Upon plan creation, plan IDs are generated that uniquely identify the plans so you can attach them to Customers.
-The association between a plan and a customer is a Subscription.
+Upon plan creation, plan IDs are generated that uniquely identify the plans so you can attach them to [customers](https://stripe.com/docs/billing/customer).
+The association between a plan and a customer is a [subscription](https://stripe.com/docs/billing/subscriptions/set-up-subscription).

 ## Approach:
-To set up subscriptions on SAASYPRODUCT’s website, I followed the instructions in Stripe’s developer docs.
+To set up subscriptions on SAASYPRODUCT’s website, I followed the [instructions](https://stripe.com/docs/billing/subscriptions/set-up-subscription) in Stripe’s developer docs.
 Here are the high-level steps for implementing this:

 **Client Side**
 1. Setup Stripe Elements using Publishable API key and use Elements to create payment form
-2. Use createPaymentMethods to convert the payment information received in Elements to a PaymentMethod
+2. Use createPaymentMethods to convert the payment information received in Elements to a paymentMethod
-3. Send the PaymentMethod to the Server
+3. Send the paymentMethod to the Server

 **Server Side**:

-4. Using the PaymentMethod received from Client, create a Customer using Stripe’s Secret Key.
-This attaches the credit card submitted as the default payment method method for the customer
+4. Using the paymentMethod received from Client, create a customer using Stripe’s Secret Key.
+This attaches the credit card submitted as the default payment method for the customer
-5. To sign a Customer up for a Plan, create a Subscription using Stripe’s Secret Key.
+5. To sign a customer up for a plan, create a subscription using Stripe’s Secret Key.
 This will charge the customer’s default payment method at the beginning of each billing cycle.
 6. Send subscription information back to Client to display confirmation

 ![Billing Diagram](/Billing-diagram.png)